Back to Integrations Guides

 • Checkboxes: This option is best when you want your users to have the ability to mix and match different options instead of creating multiple Radio Buttons.

-For this example, I will be utilizing Radio Buttons.
+For this example, we will be utilizing Drop Down field.
 By default, Formidable Forms will provide 2 options.
 You can easily add more options if needed.

 Adding the Appointments Field(s)